mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 ## Section 1

 January 19, 2024.
-I had a date with a guy named Jonah today.
+I had a date with a guy named <span style="color:red">Jonah</span> today.
 He said he wanted to hear me play the piano, so we planned on going to the practice rooms in the Music Building.
 As a Christmas gift, Shari created a pickup order of bread and soups from Kneaders, so I suggested to Jonah that he and I could eat and then go to the Music Building.

 I picked him up at his place and then went to Shari and David’s place since they picked up the order.
 I expected the date to be pretty casual since he said he had just gotten out of an 11-month relationship.